stabix/stabix/gui_gbinc/README.rst

    :scale: 50 %
    :align: center

-   *Figure 1 : Screenshot of the gUI with the overlay after edge detection.*
+   *Figure 1 : Screenshot of the GUI with the overlay after edge detection.*

 N.B.: Distances and grain boundary inclination values are obtained with the mean scale factor of the two images...